Kansattica/msync/README.md

 |       `MSYNC_CPR_DIR`       |  string   |   `""`    | Look in this directory for CPR.
 If empty (the default), `msync` will download it automatically. |
 |      `MSYNC_CATCH2_DIR`     |  string   |   `""`    | Look in this directory for Catch2.
 If empty (the default) and `MSYNC_BUILD_TESTS` is `ON`, `msync` will download it automatically. |

+If the `MSYNC_*_DIR` options don't work, please let me know with a GitHub issue- these are provided as conveniences for packaging and I don't have a good way to test them on their own.

 #### Testing your build

 To ensure that `msync` found and compiled its network dependencies correctly, run the CMake commands above without `-DMSYNC_BUILD_TESTS=OFF` (or, equivalently, `-DMSYNC_BUILD_TESTS=ON`).
 Then, run `./tests/net_tests`.
 This will determine whether `msync` can correctly make authenticated HTTPS requests and will print warnings if it cannot request and recieve compressed responses.